Skip to main content

 4. Make Planning-Stage Updates via AI

 If you have edit permissions, you can ask the AI Assistant to make planning-stage changes using natural language.
-This includes updating task dependencies and durations, modifying planned start and end times, setting or updating RTO start and end tasks, reassigning tasks to streams, changing task types, managing tasks, and updating task settings such as auto-start or custom fields.
+This includes updating task dependencies and durations, modifying planned start and end times, setting or updating RTO start and end tasks, reassigning tasks to streams, changing task types, managing tasks, updating task settings such as auto-start or custom fields, and editing the message body and recipients of existing Email and SMS tasks.
 All changes made by the Assistant are recorded in the audit log.

 Example prompts